 Melioidosis is caused by a soil bacterium known as Burkholderia pseudomallei, which gains entrance to the body through cuts or other breaks in the skin, leading to pneumonia or wound infections.
 The infection may progress to septicemia and may be life-threatening, especially in those with compromised immune systems.
 In Australia, cases of meliodosis have been reported from the Northern Territory, north Queensland, the Torres Strait islands, and Western Australia, usually during the rainy season (December-January).
 To prevent melioidosis, travelers are advised to wear waterproof gloves and shoes or boots whenever coming into contact with soil in these areas, especially during the rainy season.

-An increase in the number of cases of Ross River virus infections, which are transmitted by mosquitoes, was reported from Western Australia in late 2011 and early 2012, resulting in 1570 cases by the end of the season, more than double the number for the same period in 2011.
-The increase was thought to be due to heavy rainfall and flooding, leading to proliferation of mosquitoes.
+An increase in the number of cases of Ross River virus infections, which are transmitted by mosquitoes, was reported from Western Australia in September 2014, just ahead of summer, when the number of cases typically peaks.
+An increase was also observed in late 2011 and early 2012, thought to be due to heavy rainfall and flooding, leading to proliferation of mosquitoes.
 Ross River virus infections are characterized by fever and joint pains.
 Most cases are mild, though symptoms occasionally last for weeks or months.
 Insect protection measures, as described below, are advised for travel to areas where Ross River and Barmah Forest virus may occur.

 In February 2011, an outbreak of Ross River virus infections was reported from the Barwon South Western region of Victoria, causing 52 cases, and from the Loddon/Mallee region, causing 233 cases.
 An increased number of cases of Ross River and Barmah Forest virus infections, the latter also transmitted by mosquitoes, was reported in January-February 2011 from the Riverland area in South Australia.
 Both outbreaks were related to heavy rains and flooding, leading to proliferation of mosquitoes.